 The permit holder could be a contractor, a municipality, or a regional invasive species organization like Oakland County CISMA.
 Before invasive species treatment starts, notification of the affected community is required.
 At the end of each year, the permit holder provides documentation of any authorized invasive species treatments that took place in or near standing water.

 Interested in treating invasive species within a conservation easement?
 You need authorization from the easement holder prior to treatment.
 There is generally a permanent sign installed that states who the easement holder is.

 Interested in applying for an ANC permit?
-Find out more here: [WEBLINK]
+Find out more on their website.

 Some communities in Oakland County also require permits to be issued prior to invasive species treatment.
 These communities include:

 - West Bloomfield Township requires permits for treatment of invasive species 25 feet from the edge of a wetland, as well as within a wetland.

 A permit is generally not required from EGLE to control aquatic submerged vegetation in inland lakes by mechanical harvesting, which involves cutting plants above the lake bottom with no soil disturbance.
 Removal of more than 1 or 2 aquatic plants that disturbs the lake bottom requires a permit.